meirish/ember-bridge/README.md

 ```

 ## Usage
+TBD

+## Contributing
+`pnpm start` in one terminal tab
+`npx http-server test-app/dist --proxy "http://localhost:4200"` in a second terminal to start another instance of the app on `localhost:8080`
 [Longer description of how to use the addon in apps.]

-## Contributing

-See the [Contributing](CONTRIBUTING.md) guide for details.

 ## License